zmahfuz0613/sql-practice-carmen-sandiego/README.md

 #### Getting Started:

-From the command line, `cd` into the `starter_codecreate a new database called `carmen` and populate it with the SQL found in `world.sql`
+From the command line,

+1. `cd` into the `starter-code`
+2. create a new database called `carmen` and
+3. populate it with the SQL found in `world.sql`

 ```
 # Enter psql